 E-mail: koho*office.hiroshima-u.ac.jp (Please change * into @)

-The venue was filled with freshmen and their parents.
+The venue was filled with the new graduates and their families.